 Genetic Testing for Ovarian Cancer

-Those who want to know whether their ovarian cancer was caused by a known genetic mutation that causes hereditary ovarian syndrome can set up genetic risk assessment and testing at one of our locations throughout Arizona.
-Our Hereditary Risk Assessment team can help you learn more about the genetic testing process and whether it’s right for you or members of your family.
+Those who want to know whether their ovarian cancer was caused by a known genetic mutation that causes hereditary ovarian syndrome can meet with our High Risk Cancer Assessment team, who can help you learn more about your specific situation and whether genetic testing is right for you or members of your family.

 Support & Resources for Ovarian Cancer Patients

-Gynecologic cancer survivorship resources, including support groups, are available to ovarian cancer patients and family members throughout Arizona, including Phoenix, Scottsdale, and Glendale.
+Gynecologic cancer survivorship resources, including support groups, are available to ovarian cancer patients and family members throughout Arizona.
 We encourage you to take advantage of these resources including the Ovarian Cancer Alliance of Arizona.

 Visit the National Cancer Institute where this information and more can be found about Ovarian Cancer including side effects of treatments, support information, and more.